 How to Make Perfectly Roasted Turkey Breast

-Today we’re mixing Red Chili Brown Butter with herbs and spices and lemon juice, and rubbing it all over our turkey breasts and right under their skin.
+Today we’re mixing Brown Butter along with Smoked Chili Flakes and other herbs, spices and lemon juice, and rubbing it all over our turkey breasts and right under their skin.
 Picture a buttery golden skin, with the most enticing mild spiciness and all the aromatic herbs infused into the fork-tender turkey meat.
 Every bite is a burst of flavor!

-- Prepare the herb-butter mixture by combining the red chili pepper brown butter, finely chopped rosemary and thyme, grated garlic, sea salt, ground pepper, and lemon juice.
+- Prepare the herb-butter mixture by combining the brown butter, finely chopped rosemary and thyme, grated garlic, Daphnis & Chloe Smoked Chili Flakes, sea salt, ground pepper, and lemon juice.

 - Gently loosen the skin from the bone-in turkey breast.
 We are cooking a whole turkey breast, two halves with the bone attached.
 You can use two halves not attached too.